erroronline1/caro/readme.md

     * at best [no deletion of browser data](#network-connection-handling) (cache, indexedDB) on closing.
     * Printer access for terminal devices
 * Vendor pricelists as CSV-files ([see details](#importing-vendor-pricelists))
-* Occasionally adminstrative access to the server for updates of [language files](#customisation) during runtime.
+* Occasionally FTP-access to the server for updates of [language files](#customisation) during runtime.

 Tested server environments:
 * Apache [Uniform Server Zero XV](https://unidocumentserver.com) with PHP 8.2, MySQL 8.0.31 (until 2024-05-30)